foxglove/docs/docs/12-on-device-agents/1-installation.md

 #### Upload Credentials

-If you will be uploading recordings from your Device Agent to the Foxglove-hosted platform, you do not need to take additional steps.
+If you will be uploading recordings from your On-Device Agent to the Foxglove-hosted platform, you do not need to take additional steps.

 If you want to upload recordings to a Primary Site that you manage, you will need to provide credentials to the binary.